sp1ff/scribbu/README.md

       <artist>-<title>.mp3 where "artist" and "title" are derived from
       their ID3 tags (if any).

-    + `scribbu report will generate a report listing ID3 attributes on one or more files on stdout.
-Only CSV format is supported currently.
+    + `scribbu report` will generate a report listing ID3 attributes on one or more files on stdout.
+Only CSV format is supported currently (on the basis that there are better querying/reporting tools out there already; they can just import the .csv & do better than scribbu would)

     + `scribbu split` will split one file into many; with each new file corresponding to some component of the input file: ID3v1